ISSOtm/Aevilia-GB/README.md

 [DevSound](http://github.com/DevEd2/DevSound/) is licensed under the MIT license (please refer to [its own LICENSE file](http://github.com/DevEd2/DevSound/blob/master/LICENSE)).

 The gist of these licenses is that re-use of the code/assets present in these repositories is allowed, even for commercial uses, as long as the licenses are included, and the modifications are clearly stated (in the case of Aevilia's license).
-If you want more info, you can always read the whole licenses (although I wish that to nobody), ask us (there's contact info below), or even just google what you're allowed to do.
+If you want more info, you can always read the whole licenses (although I wish that on nobody), ask us (there's contact info below), or even just google what you're allowed to do.

 # Contents